Abdullah-Developer68/Get-Me-A-Burger/README.md

 3. After this check ways to improve navigation speed.

 4. Create a Web Socket connection with the users and the creators so that the payments donated are shared in real time!

+5. Deploy it on Vercel and make sure to use vercel queues in case the database operations are intense and due to cold start the server starts very slowly.